 Jeff holds an MBA from the University of Western Ontario and a BA from Queen’s University where his focus was on organizational behaviour.

 Jeff has varied community interests, having served six years as an elected member of the Queen’s University Board of Trustees.
 He has also volunteered as a member of the Queen’s University Council on Athletics, on the Board of the Queen’s Alumni Association, as a member of the Executive Committee for the $250M Queen’s Centre project, and the Board’s Advancement and Nominating Committees.
 He was a member of the Board of Directors of the Board of Trade of Metropolitan Toronto, chairman of its Race Relations committee, and a member of its Labour Relations committee.
 He is also past President of the Toronto Junior Board of Trade, past Governor of Variety Village in Toronto, and past Chairman of the Vanier Cup – Canada’s University Football Championship.
-For fun, he is the photographer for the Queen’s University Golden Gaels football team, the 2009 Vanier Cup Champions.
+Since 2001, he has been the photographer for the Queen’s University Golden Gaels football team, the 2009 Vanier Cup Champions.

 More recently, he founded (2017) and still chairs the Canadian University Men’s Rugby Championship and is the Executive Director of the Canadian Rugby Foundation.